Collection agencies typically offer two types of collection services to their clients. “Fixed Fee” and “Contingency Only” service.

 - Calls from a debt collector are more impactful than written demands.

-- A debt validation letter is sent out anyway, even during the Contingency only service therefore your debtor knows the account is with a collection agency.
+- A debt validation letter is sent out anyway, even during the Contingency only service; therefore your debtor knows the account is with a collection agency.
 So you do get a considerable benefit from this written demand as well.

 - A collection agency takes all the headaches involved in the negotiation and takes money from the debtor.
-In a fixed fee service, you have to be the one to manage payment acceptance and negotiation.
+In a fixed-fee service, you have to be the one to manage payment acceptance and negotiation.

 When is the Fixed Fee service beneficial?

 In our experience, it is a better service only if your accounts are no more than 180 days past due.
-If accounts are less than 120 days past due, then most likely it will result in significant cost savings over contingency collections.
+If accounts are less than 120 days past due, it will most likely result in significant cost savings over contingency collections.

-Overall, if you want less hassle-based recovery, go for Contingency Only collections.
+If you want less hassle-based recovery, go for Contingency Only collections.